saschagottfried/blenderfds/trunk/examples/uni-build/readme.txt

 uni-build.blend
-This is a test case for voxelization of thin geometries.
+This is a test case for a real world building.